jonathanyan/EIP-401/README.md

 #### symbol

-Returns the symbol of the token.
+Returns the symbol of the Coin.
 E.g. "HIX".

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.